lanadelumab-flyo

 TAKHZYRO (lanadelumab-flyo) is kallikrein inhibitors [moa].
 First approved in 2018.

-TAKHZYRO (lanadelumab-flyo) is a monoclonal antibody that inhibits plasma kallikrein, a key enzyme in the bradykinin-mediated inflammation cascade.
-It is indicated for the treatment of hereditary angioedema (HAE) in patients with C1-esterase inhibitor deficiency or dysfunction.
-The drug works by blocking kallikrein-driven bradykinin production, preventing acute angioedema attacks.
+TAKHZYRO (lanadelumab-flyo) is a monoclonal antibody that inhibits plasma kallikrein, a key enzyme in the bradykinin-generating pathway.
+It is approved for the treatment of hereditary angioedema (HAE) in patients with inadequate control on prophylactic therapy or those unable to tolerate other treatments.
+The drug provides subcutaneous prophylaxis to reduce the frequency and severity of HAE attacks.

-Peak lifecycle with modest Part D engagement ($6M, 147 claims in 2023) suggests a niche HAE market with stable but limited patient volume requiring specialized commercial infrastructure.
+Peak lifecycle stage with modest Part D penetration ($6M, 147 claims in 2023) indicates a niche rare disease product with established market presence and stable commercial infrastructure.

 Kallikrein Inhibitors